IEA-Paris/PPIAS/articles/understanding-the-software-of-the-mind-self-and-culture-analysis-of-the-secrets-to-happiness-health-and-long-life.md

 **Figure 60: Work values, leadership efficacy, and traditional leadership style**

 **Figure 61: Work values, leadership efficacy, and future-oriented leadership style**

-**Insert Figure 24 and 25 here**

-Descartes was living in a turbulent time with many conflicting ideas, doctrines, and discoveries.
-His religious beliefs conflicted with his ability to understand mathematics and the natural world outlined by Copernicus and Galileo.
-He decided to adopt methodological skepticism, or Cartesian doubt, in which he could reject his perception, ideas, beliefs, and religious doctrines.
-There is, however, one thing he could not doubt or deny with absolute certainty - his existence.
-This led him to conclude *"je pense, donc je suis"* (*cogito, ergo sums* in Latin, "I think, therefore I am").

-In the book *Discourse on the Method* (1637), he concluded that the fact that he doubted his existence (cognition), someone must be doing the doubting (the subject) and the ability to doubt provides evidence that he existed.
-His fundamental question was: "How do I know I exist?"
-He concluded that it is through rationality and reason that he could verify his existence with certainty.
-(See Figure 26).
-Through rationality and reason, he could understand his existence, the mathematical laws, and the scientific discoveries.
-Descartes concluded that rationality is a gift from God that allowed humans to know and worship God.
-It is the basis for understanding the self, scientific discoveries, and mathematical truths.

-**Insert Figure 26 here**

 Rationality is what separates humans from animals.
 Our body is controlled by natural instincts, as evidenced by the reflex arc, which is beyond our conscious control.
 In contrast, rationality allows us to accept God, one's existence, and the mathematical and scientific laws.
 This became known as the Cartesian dualism, the separation and the duality of the mind and body: "We can clearly perceive a substance apart from the mode which we say differs from it, whereas we cannot, conversely, understand the mode apart from the substance" (Cunning, 2014, p.
 278).
 For Descartes, the substance represents the hardware, or the body, and the mode refers to the software of the mind; they are separate but connected.